Generalised anxiety disorder (GAD) is a type of anxiety disorder where people have uncontrollable worry that impacts on day-to-day life.

 - you find it hard to stop worrying

 - your worry makes it hard to do everyday things like working and seeing friends

 - you're often tired but can't sleep properly

 - your heart races or your mouth gets dry

 If you're feeling constantly anxious and worried, the safest way to start dealing with GAD is to talk to a doctor or a mental health professional.
-Sometimes, with severe anxiety, a health professional might advise on supportive psychological therapy or, if it's more severe, medications that can help manage anxiety.
+It is treatable.
+A health professional might advise on supportive psychological therapy or, if it's more severe, medicines that can help manage anxiety.

 Not sure what to do next?

 If you or someone you know is finding it difficult to manage mental health issues, try healthdirect’s Symptom Checker and get advice on when to seek professional help.

 The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).